Ebrahimi00/esp.-serial-platter/README.md

 To read the input analog value from the item pin, comment here we use pin 35. and create an adc variable and get its value using the analogRead(35) function.

+esp32 has only 2 dacs and analog sine can only be displayed on 2 bases at the same time.
+The only way is to make pwm and with the Rc filter it will become sinusoidal.
+DAC can only be used for 2 bases.